-Explanation of the definition of the MVCD:
+Explanation of the derivation of the MVCD:

-The MVCD is a calculated minimum distance that is derived from the Gallet Equations.
+The MVCD is a calculated minimum distance that is derived from the Gallet equation.
 This is a method of calculating a flash over distance that has been used in the design of high voltage transmission lines.
 Keeping vegetation away from high voltage conductors by this distance will prevent voltage flash-over to the vegetation.
 See the explanatory text below for Requirement R3 and associated Figure 1.
-Table 2 below provides MVCD values for various voltages and altitudes.
-Details of the equations and an example calculation are provided in Appendix 1 of the Technical Reference Document.
+Table 2 of the Standard provides MVCD values for various voltages and altitudes.
+The table is based on empirical testing data from EPRI as requested by FERC in Order No. 777.